xd009642/streamer-template/doc/02_audio_decoding.md

 in the short-term we know our audio is coming through in the correct ordering and once we have more testing infrastructure in place we can work on harder things.

+## Sample Rates and Human Speech

+Before jumping into resampling I'll cover a bit of the surrounding context.
+It's not shown in the code, but most speech applications working on wideband data use 16KHz audio, it's been shown that going higher than this doesn't improve the performance of speech models.
+This is in part because of things like the Nyquist-Shannon Sampling Theory (sample rate should be at least 2x the highest frequency).
+If audio comes in above this and we downsample we don't lose any voice data and if the rest of the signal is considered noise we'll just be losing the noise!

+Looking a bit more on how this works you'll want to read up on formants - the resonant frequencies from the human mouth and vocal tract.
+These have been studied and ranges of frequencies of the different formants recorded.
+Nowadays people typically ignore this and stick to 16KHz unless they're working with narrowband data such as certain telephony data.
+So this is purely if you have a deeper interest in the signal processing involved in human speech.

 ## Resampling Audio

 We'll be implementing our audio resampling via the [rubato](https://crates.io/crates/rubato)